The King of Fighters '99: Plot and characters

 The game's antagonist is Krizalid, an agent from the mysterious organization NESTS who uses the data he obtained from his enemies to activate an army of Kyo clones that NESTS themselves had created after the fight against Orochi.
 He is faced in two states: first he appears with a special coat that analyzes an opponent's data.
 Once he's defeated, he burns away his coat and increases his strength while having stronger moves.
 After Krizalid's defeat, his superior kills him via falling debris while other members of NESTS attack K' and Maxima, who are revealed to be former NESTS agents and that the duo succeed in defeating their enemies before making their escape from the collapsing location of their battle against Krizalid.
 It's also revealed that K' is a test subject designed to replicate Kyo's techniques.

+New characters are marked below in bold: